Equestria: The Badlands

 The Badlands are in the remote desert backcountry, and are known to be populated by terrifying creatures, such as diamond dogs, giant worms, and rogue dragons.

 Somnambula

 Somnambula, roughly based on Egypt and North Africa, has an arid, desert climate, excluding a few oases.
 It is notable as a city that the pony adventurer Daring Do has saved twice.
 Somnambula, a heroic pegasus who rescued the prince of the Kingdom from a sphinx, is the city's namesake.
 The city is noted as once being ruled over by pharaohs, and is first mentioned in the episode "Stranger than Fan Fiction", and shown again in the episode "Daring Done?".

 Other locations

 Hope Hollow

 Hope Hollow is a township located in an unspecified region of Equestria.
-It was primarily lead by the Skies family, who served as the mayors for at least three generations.
-Petunia Petals runs at least two businesses in the town, and assists the Mayor in fulfilling seven government jobs in total, making her arguably the most important pony in the town.
+It was primarily led by the Skies family, who served as the mayors for at least three generations.
+Petunia Petals runs at least two businesses in the town and assists the Mayor in fulfilling seven government jobs in total, making her arguably the most important pony in the town.